microsoft/api-guidelines/azure/Guidelines.md

 * Getting data into your service
 * Working with blobs

+### Optimistic concurrency

 ## Final Thoughts / Summary
 * Careful consideration up front
 * Long term decisions that are often codified in SDKs, CODE, etc.
 * Reach out and engage the stewardship team!

+## API Guidelines Quick Reference Sheet
+<span style="color:red; font-size:large">TODO: Should we create a quick reference sheet??</span>
+Add the Must / Must NOT w/links
+See if we can generate this